Samsung Refrigerator Error Codes

 Sensor Errors

 6C, 6EAmbient Sensor ErrorOpen/Shorted sensor circuit, Damaged sensor, Defective main PCB1.
 Check sensor resistance at main PCB connector.
-Compare to temp chart (e.g., ~4.5K Ohm @ 28°C/82°F).
+Compare to the temp chart (e.g., ~4.5K Ohm @ 28°C/82°F).
 2. Check voltage at main PCB sensor connector (~1.5Vdc @ 28°C/82°F).
-If 0Vdc, replace main PCB.
+If it’s 0VDC, replace the main PCB.
 3. Replace sensor if resistance/voltage is out of range.

 Fan Errors